-- Functions that set-up virtqueues (e.g., find_vqs(), del_vqs()): - Implementation in a virtualized environment: find_vqs() and del_vqs() are necessary to setup the virtqueues for the device.
+- Functions that set-up virtqueues (e.g., find\vqs(), del\vqs()): - Implementation in a virtualized environment: find\vqs() and del\vqs() are necessary to setup the virtqueues for the device.
 Although this job seems to be transport layer-independent, it is actually not as the virtqueues require to have a dedicated IRQ which depends on the system/type of transport layer used.
 In addition, the configuration of the virtqueue requires several pieces of information from the device (like maximum number of queues supported, alignment requirements, etc.) which are retrieved via specific register (PCI or MMIO) accesses.
-At the end of these calls, the driver must send to the host (or, in our case, the vitioloopback-adapter) the coordinates of the queues (in virtio MMIO driver this is done via the registers VIRTIO_MMIO_QUEUE_DESC_LOW, VIRTIO_MMIO_QUEUE_AVAIL_LOW and VIRTIO_MMIO_QUEUE_USED_LOW).
+At the end of this calls, the driver must send to the host (or, in our case, the vitio-loopback-adapter) the coordinates of the queues (in virtio MMIO driver this is done via the registers VIRTIO\MMIO\QUEUE\DESC\LOW, VIRTIO\MMIO\QUEUE\AVAIL\LOW and VIRTIO\MMIO\QUEUE\USED\LOW).
 It is worth noting that the IRQ allows to have notifications from the slave (the actual vhost-user driver) to the master (the virtio kernel driver).
 In QEMU, this notifications are done via a guest notifier, as opposed to the notification path that goes from the guest to the host, which is called host notifier. - virtio-loopback implementation: In the loopback case, we can not have a dedicated IRQ as we are not in a virtualized environment.
 For this reason, the virtio-loopback kernel driver must provide some means of notification for the user space, in order to signal certain events (analogously to what done in the virtualized scenario by the host notifier which relies on IRQFD to trigger an IRQ inside the guest).
-This can be done by a dedicated file, /dev/virtio-loopback-, which supports a SYS_CALL as notification and which will be opened in user space by the virtio-loopback-adapter.
-Thanks to a prior exchange of file descriptors between the vhost-user-(input/blk/rng)-device and the virtio-loopback-adapter, the former will be able to directly invoke the SYS_CALL on the file descriptor (it could be a simple write(); in this case, the notification mechanism will be identical to the virtualized scenario with just a different file-based abstraction i.e., character file vs. eventfd file). - Functions to access virtqueues (e.g., get_shm_region()) - Implementation in a virtualized environment: In the virtualized scenario this is done indirectly, by exploiting QEMU (owner of the whole guest memory and thus of the virtqueues).
+This can be done by a dedicated file, /dev/virtio-loopback-\, which supports a SYS\CALL as notification and which will be opened in user space by the virtio-loopback-adapter.
+Thanks to a prior exchange of file descriptors between the vhost-user-(input/blk/rng)-device and the virtio-loopback-adapter, the former will be able to directly invoke the SYS\CALL on the file descriptor (it could be a simple write(); in this case, the notification mechanism will be identical to the virtualized scenario with just a different file-based abstraction i.e., character file vs. eventfd file). - Functions to access virtqueues (e.g., get\shm\region()) - Implementation in a virtualized environment: In the virtualized scenario this is done indirectly, by exploiting QEMU (owner of the whole guest memory and thus of the virtqueues).
 In fact, QEMU can easily share the file descriptor of the guest memory and send it to the user space process willing to read and write to it (to do this, however, the process must be privileged).
 Simplifying a bit, the destination process can mmap() the whole guest memory and, thanks to the fact that it has the address of each virtqueue, it can precisely reach them. - virtio-loopback implementation: In the loopback case, to enable a user space process (vhost-user-(input/blk/rng)-device) to directly access the virtqueues, the virtio-loopback-transport driver should create "/dev/virtio-loopback" folder in which specialized character files should be created that refer, each of them, to the underlying virtio kernel driver.
 For instance, /dev/virtio-loopback-0 can be created for the first input device, and so on.
 By mmap()-ing this file, the user space process will have access with a contiguous virtual memory area to all the queues owned by the corresponding virtio kernel driver.